Nathan Healy

 Solar Renewable Energy Credits (SRECs) State program Roughly $200-400 per year in savings for a typical PA owner.
 Earn one SREC per 1,000 kWh generated.
 Typical home system produces 5-10 SRECs annually.
 Market prices vary based on supply/demand.
 Learn More

-Pennsylvania’s Solar Renewable Energy Credits (SRECs) program allows homeowners with solar panels to earn money for the clean electricity they generate.
-For every 1,000 kilowatt-hours (kWh) of solar electricity your system produces, you earn one SREC that can be sold on the open market.
-This creates an additional income stream beyond your electricity bill savings, helping maximize your solar investment.
+Pennsylvania’s Solar Renewable Energy Credit (SREC) program allows solar panel owners to earn money for the clean electricity their system produces.
+For every 1,000 kilowatt-hours (kWh) of solar electricity you generate, you earn one SREC that can be sold on the open market.
+An average Pennsylvania home solar system produces about 10 SRECs per year.
+As of August 2025, each SREC sells for approximately $25-26, which means you could earn around $250-260 annually from your solar system’s electricity production.

 Ready to start saving with solar?